bockp/Edge-Detection-project/edge2.md

 ### Edge detection using the Laplacian of Gaussian algorithm:

-The 4 pictures below show the results of applying the FeatureJ Laplacian to the Lena 8bit image, and compares it to the results obtained using our own implementation.
+The 4 pictures below show the results of applying the FeatureJ[^MEI2007] Laplacian to the Lena 8bit image, and compares it to the results obtained using our own implementation.

 ![Fig.?](images/Lena-featureJ3-5-us2.jpg)

 **Fig.?: (1) original Lena 8bit image, (2) FeatureJ simple LaPlacian using Smoothing = 3, (3) FeatureJ simple LaPlacian using Smoothing = 5, (4) TIJ LoG with sigma = 2**

-As can be seen, LoG, the combination of the Laplacian kernel with the Gaussian, leads to much better results than a simple LaPlacian kernel, as used by FeatureJ.
+As can be seen, LoG, the combination of the Laplacian kernel with the Gaussian, leads to much better results than a simple LaPlacian kernel, as used by FeatureJ[^MEI2007].

 The 3 images below compare the ImageJ plugin Mexican Hat, which uses a LoG algorithm with a circular kernel whose radius can be defined, to our own TIJ Ecmascript implementation: